UPS driver dies after assault; co-worker taken into custody

 WATERTOWN, Conn.
 (AP) — A UPS employee sought in a deadly assault on a co-worker was taken into custody Wednesday, Connecticut state police said.

-The suspect, Elijah David Bertrand, 19, had been sought by authorities since Tuesday night when a fellow UPS worker was found suffering from injuries.
+The suspect, Elijah David Bertrand, 19, had been the target of search since Tuesday night when a fellow UPS worker, Nathan Burk, was found suffering from injuries.

 The two men apparently were riding in the same vehicle before the assault, Connecticut State Police Trooper Joseu Dorelus said at a news conference.
 The motive was unknown.
 A weapon was recovered at the scene, Dorelus said.

-State troopers initially responded to a call about an accident involving a UPS truck in Watertown on Tuesday evening.
-They found the driver had been assaulted, and medics took him to a hospital, where he died.
+State troopers initially responded to a call about an accident involving a UPS truck in Watertown around 10:30 p.m.
+Tuesday.
+They found Burk, 28, of Waterbury, had been assaulted, and medics took him to a hospital, where he died.

-Connecticut State Police did not identify the victim or give information about the nature of his injuries.
+Connecticut State Police did not give information about the nature of Burk’s injuries.
 An autopsy was to determine the cause and manner of death.

 “We are deeply saddened by the loss of our colleague, and are cooperating with the investigation,” UPS spokesperson Matthew O’Connor said.